 "I'm confident on dual carriageways now.
 Although I know that motorways are similar, I'm aware that there are differences.
 It would be good to learn about them with someone experienced.”

-Joanne Mallon, author of How to Overcome Fear of Driving, also supports the plans:
+Joanne Mallon, author of How to Overcome Fear of Driving, who is supportive of the rule says:

 “When I was re-learning to drive, I got the instructor to take me out on the motorway.
 I would never have been able to cope otherwise.